logansdk/logan-permission/README.md

 * There are three types of permission request results.
   - granted : Permission granted.
   - denied : Permission denied.
-  - rejected : When a user can no longer request a permission that has been denied. (ask never again)
+  - rejected : User doesn't see the system permissions dialog.
+    - Deny and don't ask again. ( < API Level 30 )
+    - Deny twice for a permission. ( >= API Level 30 )

 ### Check permissions :